mikhirev/make_pcre/README.md

   The same as in Perl;
 - `S` enables additional studying of compiled regexp.
 The same as in PHP;
-- `u` changes the way of processing `\B`, `\b`, `\D`, `\d`, `\S`, `\s`, `\W`, `\w` and some of the POSIX character classes forsing them to use Unicode properties;
+- `u` changes the way of processing `\B`, `\b`, `\D`, `\d`, `\S`, `\s`, `\W`, `\w` and some of the POSIX character classes forcing them to use Unicode properties;
 - `U` ungreedies quantifiers by default (they still can be made greedy if followed by `?`);